opstic/gdclone/README.md

 }
 ```

 ALL RIGHTS RESERVED.
-With exception of objectTextureMap.json.mapping by SMJS.
+With exception of objectTextureMap.json.mapping by @SMJSGaming.

 Not affiliated with RobTop Games.